Logo

 netsnmp_register_handler()

-free the resources associated with a handler registration object
+Free resources associated with a handler registration object.

 int netsnmp_inject_handler ( netsnmp_handler_registration reginfo,